david-pilny/ZOD/README.md

 `Number_recognition` directory contains code and prerequisites for my semestral project.
 In this project I was segmenting ultrasound images of atherosclerosis with **U-Net** convolutional neural network.

+## Final_homework
+`Final_homework` directory contains solution to the final homework for the Image Data Processing class.
+Task is broken down in `dú_03_větráčina.pdf` file.